The2ndOne3/telebearsRTC-API/README.md

-foreman run node load-courses.js foreman run node load-names.js foreman run node load-sections.js # This takes on the order of 6 minutes foreman run node load-enrollment.js # This takes on the order of 20 minutes
+foreman run node load-courses.js foreman run node load-names.js foreman run node load-sections.js # This takes on the order of 6 minutes
+# foreman run node load-enrollment.js # This takes on the order of 20 minutes
+foreman run node transform-section-list.js
 ```

 # Notes